AnggaR96s/Reforestation/README.md

-## Why is the ocean always blue?
-Because the shore never waves back.
+## What did the big flower say to the littler flower?
+Hi, bud!